ashmitdassi/Linear-Regression/README.md

 # Linear-Regression
-Predicting h-index of the given data using Linear Regression
+Calculating regression line and finding h index and impact factor of the given data